LTUC/amman-dotnet-401d2/Curriculum/Class07/LAB.md

 5. Call to the `Borrow()` method following the directions from below.

-##Guidance
+## Guidance
 - Create a custom generic collection named `Library<T>`.
 - As we learned, under the hood, generic collections are arrays.
 Utilizing this concept, create a new generic collection (`Library<T>`) that dynamically resizes an array for all the specified methods described below.
 - Your Generic collection should hold Books.
 (You will need to create a custom Book class)
 - Create an Enum to hold the different genres of book types
-- The methods within your Library<T> class should contain at minimum:
+- The methods within your `Library<T>` class should contain at minimum:
 	1. Add
 	2. Remove
 	3. Count (the total number of books in the library)

 - In your `Program.cs` have a method named `Borrow` that gets called from `Main`.
-The `Borrow` method should output to the console all the books in the library, as well as distribute books amoungst two other `Lists`.
+The `Borrow` method should output to the console all the books in the library, as well as distribute books amoungst two other standard generic `List<T>`s.
 Output to the console the books that are contained in each of the other two lists.

-- When running your application, it should activate a console that outputs an example for each of the custom methods within your deck.
-It should show what cards were added to the deck, information about what card was removed, and then proof it is gone, as well as a final count of the number of cards without any direct code manipulation from the grader.
+- When running your application, it should activate a console that outputs an example for each of the custom methods within your Library.
+It should show what Books were added to the Library, information about what Book was removed, and then proof it is gone, as well as a final count of the number of books without any direct code manipulation from the grader.
+In addition to activating the `Borrow()` method.

 ## Unit Tests